-The ECCN for this product is EAR099.
+The ECCN for the Oryx camera is EAR099.

 WEEE

 The symbol indicates that this product may not be treated as household waste.
 Please ensure this product is properly disposed as inappropriate waste handling of this product may cause potential hazards to the environment and human health.
 For more detailed information about recycling of this product, please contact us.